ionic-team/ionic-portals/website/docs/reference/web/portals-plugin.md

 ```
 ### InitialContext

-A type definining the `InitialContext` from the native application that you can pass into your web application.
+A type defining the `InitialContext` from the native application that you can pass into your web application.

 ```typescript
 interface InitialContext<T = unknown> {